Upside Funding Trading Rules & Prohibited Practices

 Upside Funding is designed to evaluate and fund skilled traders, not automated systems.
 Stick to strategies that can be replicated in real live markets.
 Exploiting the system doesn’t just breach our rules—it invalidates your trading performance.

-Trading during high-volatility periods caused by major news events is strictly prohibited at Upside Funding.
+Trading during high-volatility periods caused by major news events are considered Red Folder news events. is strictly prohibited at Upside Funding.
 This includes opening trades or placing stop/limit orders within 5 minutes before or after major news releases.
 Such practices, known as news gap trading or straddling, create unreplicable and unpredictable trading conditions that do not reflect fair market behavior.

 What Is News Straddling?

-Refrain from placing orders within the 5-minute window before or after a major news event to ensure compliance and maintain realistic trading conditions.
+Refrain from placing orders within the 5-minute window before or after a major news events (Red Folder) to ensure compliance and maintain realistic trading conditions.

 At Upside Funding, trading strategies designed to exploit system weaknesses or execute trades at unrealistic speeds, such as High-Frequency Trading (HFT), are strictly prohibited.
 These include practices like stacking trades or leveraging latency arbitrage.